Student Handbook

 Section 4 - Residence Life Policy

-All residents in college housing will abide by all residence hall policies and general college policies as stated in the Student Handbook, and the College Catalog.
+All residents in college housing will abide by all residence hall policies and general college policies as stated in the Student Handbook, and College Catalog.